hillliam/pascal-compiler/readme.md

 #### Converting to Javascript

-* to convert the tree to javascript run the command `../java.bat pascal.pascal file.pascal`
+* to convert the tree to JavaScript run the command `../java.bat pascal.pascal file.pascal`

 #### Searching file